 Good Health Habits Can Help Stop Germs QUICK TIPS

-1. First, as an athlete, make sure that if you are going to the gym on a consist basis that you clean the equipment before using it.
+1. AS AN ATHLETE, make sure if you are going to the gym on a consist basis that you clean the equipment before using it.
 Most gyms have anti-bacterial spray or wipes that are disposal and easy to use.
 After your workout, make sure that you wash your hands thoroughly and avoid contact to your face before, during and after your workout.

 According to the Center of Disease Control. . .

-3. Stay home when you are sick.
+3. STAY HOME WHEN SICK.
 If possible, stay home from work, school and the gym when you are sick.
 Your body is trying to fight off whatever it is you caught.
 Running or doing a high-impact workout will only make you weaker and lengthen your cold.
 So, stay away and remember everyone else will love you for it.

-4. Cover your mouth and nose when you are coughing and sneezing "PLEASE".
+4. COVER YOUR MOUTH WHEN COUGHING AND SNEEZING.
 I know that many of us may not know when we are going to sneeze or cough but just in case carry some tissue in your back pocket at all times.
 A small pack of tissue from Target is about $1.20.

-7. Practice other good health habits.
+7. PRACTICE OTHER HEALTHY HABITS.
 Get plenty of sleep, be physically active, manage your stress, drink plenty of fluids and eat nutritious food.
 Hmmm. . .really!
 Cool!

 Please note: talk to your doctor about getting the flu shot.
 Everyone is different when it comes to their health.
 The flu shot can NOT prevent you from catching the common cold or a bronchial infection, so make sure you get the facts before getting the shot or letting your kids get the shot.